Cause marketing: Benefits and concerns

 The possible benefits of cause marketing for nonprofit organizations include an increased ability to promote the nonprofit organization's cause via the greater financial resources of a business, and an increased ability to reach possible supporters through a company's customer base.
 The possible benefits of cause marketing for business include positive public relations, improved customer relations, additional marketing opportunities, and making more money.
 These benefits occur because this marketing model gives the consumer the feeling of being a philanthropist while doing something as simple as buying a pair of shoes.

 There are some concerns related to cause marketing.
 The issue of trust has emerged as central to the potential for the impact of cause marketing.
 Specifically, 78% of consumers reported that a partnership between a nonprofit and a company that they trust makes a cause stand out.
 If a consumer doesn't trust the business that is behind the cause marketing campaign, it can be seen as an insincere effort to attract more loyalty from consumers.
 For that reason, it is important that the cause marketing campaign be authentic to the brand image of the products that are running the marketing campaign.
 Another potential issue with cause marketing is the possible increase in the price of the cause-related products.
 Only 19% of consumers would be willing to buy a more expensive brand if it supported a cause.
 Consumers are also not sure about how much money actually gets donated.

+Cause Marketing has a smaller effect on the happiness of the consumer than regular donations.
+Also, people who bought such a product are less likely to donate for the cause thus leading to an eventual decline in funding.